This post contains affiliate links. Please read our disclosure policy.

 Yes, you can substitute an equal amount of sour cream or plain Greek yogurt to offset the cream cheese and water.
 The taste and consistency will vary slightly based on what dairy you use.

-Side to Eat with your Stroganoff
+Sides to Serve with Beef Stroganoff

 And if you love this recipe, you’ll love One Pot Creamy Beef Stroganoff Ravioli, One Pan Beef Stroganoff, One Pot Creamy Shrimp Florentine Skillet.